sacreations/water-level-monitoring/README.md

 ## Usage Example
 1. Start the ESP32.
-2. Use a Bluetooth terminal to configure Wi-Fi and water level mode:
+2. Use a Bluetooth to configure Wi-Fi :
    - `SSID:HomeWiFi PASS:password123`
-   - `MODE:50`

 3. Once connected, the ESP32 fetches water levels and adjusts the motor state automatically.

 ---